 - It would limit your ability to borrow against the value of your account using our Portfolio Line of Credit service.
 Borrowing money to directly implement Risk Parity would severely limit the amount of money available to borrow against the rest of your account value due to margin lending restrictions.

 - It would limit the amount that could be borrowed to implement Risk Parity.
 It would not be possible to leverage a separately managed account up to the 3x sometimes required by the strategy given the limitations of Reg T (please see How Does Risk Parity Work? for more details).
 We believe lowering the leverage applied to implement the risk parity strategy would likely result in lower returns.

 - It would not be possible to offer to a broad set of clients.
 Without a very large balance sheet, it would not be possible to borrow enough money in aggregate to serve a broad audience.
 Using a mutual fund allows us to take advantage of economies of scale in obtaining leverage.

 These deficiencies of a separately managed account implementation are addressed by offering Risk Parity as a mutual fund.

-The Wealthfront Risk Parity Fund (the “Fund”) is managed by Wealthfront Strategies LLC (formerly known as WFAS LLC), a registered investment adviser and a wholly owned subsidiary of Wealthfront, Inc. WFAS LLC receives an annual management fee equal to 0.50% of the Fund’s average daily net assets.
-Northern Lights Distributors LLC a member FINRA/ SIPC serves as the principal distributor for the Fund.
+The Wealthfront Risk Parity Fund (the “Fund”) is managed by Wealthfront Strategies LLC (formerly known as WFAS LLC), a registered investment adviser and a wholly owned subsidiary of Wealthfront Inc. Wealthfront Strategies LLC receives an annual management fee equal to 0.25% of the Fund’s average daily net assets.
+Northern Lights Distributors, LLC, a member of FINRA and SIPC, serves as the principal distributor for the Fund.
 Wealthfront Inc., is not affiliated with Northern Lights Distributors, LLC.